Tcl 9.0/Tk9.0 Documentation > Tcl Commands, version 9.0.0 > encoding

 encoding dirs ?directoryList?

-Sets the search path for *.enc encoding data files to the list of directories given by directoryList.
-If directoryList is not given, returns the current list of directories that make up the search path.
-It is not an error for an item in directoryList to not refer to a readable, searchable directory.
+Tcl can load encoding data files from the file system that describe additional encodings for it to work with.
+This command sets the search path for *.enc encoding data files to the list of directories directoryList.
+If directoryList is omitted then the command returns the current list of directories that make up the search path.
+It is an error for directoryList to not be a valid list.
+If, when a search for an encoding data file is happening, an element in directoryList does not refer to a readable, searchable directory, that element is ignored.

 encoding names

-Returns a list of the names of available encodings.
+Returns a list containing the names of all of the encodings that are currently available.
 The encodings “utf-8” and “iso8859-1” are guaranteed to be present in the list.

 encoding profiles

-Returns a list of names of available encoding profiles.
+Returns a list of the names of encoding profiles.
 See PROFILES below.

 encoding system ?encoding?

-Sets the system encoding to encoding.
-If encoding is not given, returns the current system encoding.
-The system encoding is used to pass strings to system calls.
+Set the system encoding to encoding.
+If encoding is omitted then the command returns the current system encoding.
+The system encoding is used whenever Tcl passes strings to system calls.

 PROFILES